Shriraj26/Shopify/README.md

 ### Run this project in Dev Environment
 `npm start dev`

-### Run Unit Tests i Test Environment, the tests are defined in test/app.test.js
+### Run Unit Tests in Test Environment, the tests are defined in test/app.test.js
 `npm test`

 # Routes